 In a normal summer we ride every weekend.
-We get up in the on a Saturday or Sunday morning have our30 Mile Point "where do we want to go today" discussion over our morning coffee gear up and go.
+We get up in the on a Saturday or Sunday morning have our "where do we want to go today" discussion over our morning coffee gear up and go.
 It's been a great way to see all there is to see in our corner of Upstate New York and beyond and has led to some great adventures over the years.

 Unfortunately this has been anything but a normal summer between work and weather.
 It seems like every weekend has featured a threat of rain, hail and just downright nasty weather, not exactly the best weather for a leisurely ride around the countryside.
 I don't mind riding in the rain if I have somewhere I have to be, but I'm not going to choose to do it for no reason.